Eligibility for Housing

-Follow this link to our Online Registration Form and complete the form.
+Follow this link to our Pre-Assessment/Online Registration Form and complete the form.
 This will take about 20 to 25 minutes - please provide as much information as possible so we can deal with your application quickly.
 A number of the questions are mandatory and you will not be able to progress with your application unless all of those questions are answered.

 Once you have submitted your form, we will process your application.
 Please note that it is your responsibility to provide any information we need to check the details you have supplied and we will be unable to process your application without it.
 Once your application has been accepted, you should receive a welcome letter with your Home-Options reference number within 10 working days.